SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 the  secured shell (ssh) protocol by typing

 ~~~
-ssh username@login.osgconnect.net //Connect to the remote host with your username
+ssh username@login.osgconnect.net #Connect to the remote host with your username
-passwd:       // your password
+passwd:       # your password
-cd ~/data    // This is where the *stash* is mounted for you.
+cd ~/data    # This is where the *stash* is mounted for you.
 You can keep the data here for a quick access by worker machines.
 ~~~
 {:class="in"}